-And second, tax loss harvesting only works for the investments in taxable accounts, not retirement accounts like IRAs.
+And second, it only works for the investments in taxable accounts, not retirement accounts like IRAs.
 You don’t pay taxes on those until you start withdrawing.

 It isn’t right for everybody

-Whether tax loss harvesting is right for you depends on your specific tax situation, the investments you own, and your tax rate — it tends to work best if you’re currently in high federal and state tax brackets, and / or you think you’ll be in a lower tax bracket in the future (or that taxes will be lower in the future).
+Whether tax loss harvesting is right for you depends on your specific tax situation, the investments you own, and your tax rate — the benefit is generally highest if you’re currently in high federal and state tax brackets, and / or you think you’ll be in a lower tax bracket in the future (or that taxes will be lower in the future).

 That complexity is the reason we don’t believe in automated tax loss harvesting for everyone, and our online investing service doesn’t use it.
 (You can read more about that here.)
-But for our private wealth clients, we recommend talking to a financial advisor and an accountant for advice on whether a tax loss harvesting plan is right for you.
+But for our private wealth clients, we recommend talking to a financial advisor and an accountant for advice on whether this kind of plan is right for you.

-If you sell investments in order to take advantage of tax loss harvesting, keeping the proceeds in cash may not be a good idea for your portfolio.
+If you sell investments in order to harvest losses, keeping the proceeds in cash may not be a good idea for your portfolio — especially in this inflationary environment.
 Your investment portfolio’s asset allocation (the breakdown of stocks, bonds, and alternatives) should be designed specifically to help you meet your financial goals.
-Shifting some of it into cash could hurt the performance of your portfolio to the point that it would negate the benefits of tax loss harvesting.
+Shifting some of it into cash could hurt the performance of your portfolio to the point that it would negate the benefits of the whole technique.

 Instead, tax loss harvesting can be a smart way to minimize your current taxes while rebalancing, adjusting, or enhancing your investment portfolio.
 For example, maybe you want to rebalance your portfolio by reinvesting gains from a concentrated stock position into a different asset class.
 Or maybe you want to take this opportunity to adjust your portfolio in order to take on more or less investing risk.